eliormatan/random-users/README.md

 ### Design comments
-- I chose to add the page number to the search bar because I needed a way to save the page's state,so i will get to the right page as before and not the first page in case of refresh or back from a user page.
+- I chose to add the page number to the query string because I needed a way to save the page's state, so I will get to the right page as before and not the first page in case of refresh or back from a user page.
 Also if I want to send the link to someone ,it will open in the right page.

-- I chose to implement the site with vanilla javascript (without any framework like React) because I wanted to use javascript APIs myself.
+- I chose to implement the site with vanilla javascript (without any framework like React) because I wanted to use javascript APIs and DOM manipulations myself.

 ### Problems: